How you crop portraits makes a big difference to the feel and composition of the image. There are some definite portrait cropping do’s and don’ts.

-- Head and shoulders crop
+- Head and shoulders crop for headshot photography

 So now let’s get into exactly where is considered good and not good to crop portraits.

-2a.
-How not to crop portraits – heads
+How not to crop heads

-Unless you’re making some sort of artistic statement, or need an extreme close up for some reason, don’t crop the sides of heads in portraits.
+Unless you’re making some sort of artistic statement, or need an extreme close up for some reason, don’t crop off the sides of heads in portraits.
 Keep the ears in frame.

-Likewise chins.
+Likewise, chins should not be cropped in photos.
 When you crop somebody’s chin out of the shot it makes their face look heavier and without shape.

-When it comes to the top of the head, you can either leave space above the head, or crop into the forehead.
+When it comes to cropping the top of the head, you can either leave space above the head, or crop into the forehead.

+Again, you need to be careful about where exactly you crop the photo.
 Leave too much or too little space above the head and the framing looks uncomfortable.
-Ideally aim for the eyes to be in the top third of the image.
+Ideally, when cropping headshots, aim for the eyes to be in the top third of the image.

 3. Cropping portraits – torso

-Cropping through the bust-line is not good.
+Cropping portraits through the bust-line is not good.